[Looking for Charlie's main web site?]

 LoadModule rewrite_module modules/mod_rewrite.so

-(And if you are not familiar with finding and modifying your httpd.conf file, there are details which can vary depending on your OS.
+(And if you are not familiar with finding and modifying your httpd.conf file, there are details which can vary depending on your OS and your setup.
 Indeed, in some implementations there may be other .conf files included within the main httpd.conf.
-Here again, I have to shortcut the discussion and can't go into the depth which some may prefer.
+I can't go into the depth which some may prefer.
 But this is again a topic you will find discussed amply online, as using url rewriting in some way is almost universal when working with Apache.
 See the last section here for how to reach out to me for direct help.)

 RewriteEngine on

-(These changes will take effect when Apache is restarted or if you know how to tell it to reload its configuration.
-I will note also that it's when you do this that you may get errors if you've made any mistakes.
+(Note as well that these changes will take effect when Apache is restarted--or if you know how to tell it to reload its configuration.
+And when you do that, you may THEN get errors if you've made any mistakes above.
 Recall that I had you take a backup of the httpd.conf before you started changing it, so that you might restore it if needed.)

 Third and finally, to add a block of requests that have this _cfclient string in their query string, add these lines (such as in your httpd.conf file, after the line above that enabled the engine):